a3r0id/Wildfire-Bot/README.md

 ## FAQ

 - Q) Why is it still daytime in some of the fire cam imagery while it is actually nighttime in the region that the cam is located in?
 - A) Wildfire Bot uses [ALERTwildfire](https://alertwildfire.org)'s public data.
 Some of their cams do not run at nighttime therefore the last available image is used.
-Edit: visa-verse as well!
+Edit: visa-versa as well!
 Some cams are only FLIR it seems.

 - Q) Why did you create Wildfire Bot?
 - A) Living in Northern California, wildfires are a common aspect of life.
 This is my way of fighting back!🤜Wildfire Bot aims to provide factual information for folks keeping an eye on wildfires.